doofinder/llm_composer/README.md

 **Note:** The `stream_response: true` setting enables streaming mode, and `parse_stream_response/1` filters and parses the raw stream data into usable content chunks.

+**Important:** When using Stream read chat completion, LlmComposer does not track input/output/cache/thinking tokens.
+There are two approaches to handle token counting in this mode:

+1. Calculate tokens using libraries like `tiktoken`.
+2. Read token data from the last stream object if the provider supplies it (currently only OpenRouter supports this).

 ### Using OpenRouter

 LlmComposer supports integration with [OpenRouter](https://openrouter.ai/), giving you access to a variety of LLM models through a single API compatible with OpenAI's interface.
 Also supports, the OpenRouter's feature of setting fallback models.